The Timeless Children: Critical reception

 Andrew Cartmel, a former Doctor Who script editor during the 1980s, was quoted as believing the episode "depletes the mystery" of Doctor Who stating "there’s a lot of detail in specifics, which is the last thing you want.
 Number one: it depletes the mystery, and number two: that was the chief failing of the Moffat era".
 Cartmel had previously planned to tease a backstory for the Doctor during his time on the show, dubbed the Cartmel Masterplan.
 Steven Moffat defended the reveal of the Doctor's origins, and felt that the Second Doctor episode The Power of the Daleks implied the character had regenerated more than once before.
-The revelation that the Doctor had lived previous lives were negatively received by many fans and critics.
+The revelation that the Doctor had lived previous lives was negatively received by many fans and critics.
 According to Screen Rants Craig Elvy, many called the storyline "an insult to William Hartnell's First Doctor".
 It proved divisive among Doctor Who fans, so much so that the BBC put out a press statement in response to the complaints it received, stating “we understand that some people will feel attached to a particular idea they have of the Doctor, or that they enjoy certain aspects of the programme more than others.
 Opinions are strong and this is indicative of the imaginative hold that Doctor Who has – that so many people engage with it on so many different levels.
 We wholeheartedly support the creative freedom of the writers and we feel that creating an origin story is a staple of science fiction writing.
 What was written does not alter the flow of stories from William Hartnell’s brilliant Doctor onwards”.